jsandrin/woosmap-geofencing/iOS/LocationNotification/doc/CheckTimestampPayload.md

-﻿To verify if the notification is too late between the time send and the time received on the mobile.
+To verify if the notification is too late between the time send and the time received on the mobile.

 ## Delay timeout